dave-kennedy/whitelist/README.md

 While it may be possible to run this all on one host, it was designed to be run on two: one as the DNS server and the other as the web server.

-In addition to dnsmasq, the DNS server also needs to have an SSH server installed.
-If you're using [DD-WRT][7] or [OpenWrt][8], it should already have this.
+In addition to dnsmasq, the DNS server also needs iptables and an SSH server installed.
+If you're using [DD-WRT][7] or [OpenWrt][8], it should already have these.
 Otherwise, check your package manager.

 The web server needs support for PHP, an SSH client with SCP, and TCL with the Expect extension.
 These are normally installed through a package manager.
 On